 - jetties, boat ramps and landing stages

 - within 10 metres of playing and viewing areas during organised under-18 sporting events

-- with 5 metres of non-residential building entrances
+- within 5 metres of non-residential building entrances

 - at outdoor pedestrian malls

 - at government precincts around certain state government buildings (including the land around prescribed buildings and adjacent footpaths and nature strips)

 - at or within 10 metres of public skate parks and children’s playground equipment

 - at patrolled beaches between the flags